-2014 2013
+2015 2014

 US\$ 000 US\$ 000

-Short term benefits 4,330 3,469
+Short term benefits 3,963 4,116

-End of term benefits 189 132
+End of term benefits 314 189

+Cash settled share based payments 270 214

-Total compensation 4,519 3,601
+Total compensation 4,547 4,519

-Includes accrual for sitting fee and bonus of US\$ 662 thousand (2013: US\$ 680 thousand) and the reimbursement of travel, accommodation and other expenses paid to Board of Directors amounting to US\$ 184 thousand (2013: US\$ 197 thousand).
+Short term benefits include Board of Directors' bonus and sitting fee of US\$ 786 thousand (2014: US\$ 662 thousand) and reimbursement of travel, accommodation and other expenses amounting to US\$ 175 thousand (2014: US\$ 184 thousand).
 The accrual is subject to approval by the Bank's shareholders in the next Annual General Meeting.

-Short term benefits also includes compensation paid to key management personnel as salary, allowances and bonus.
+Short term benefits also include compensation paid to key management personnel as salary, allowances and bonus.

-24 ASSETS UNDER MANAGEMENT
+24. ASSETS UNDER MANAGEMENT

 The Bank provides trade finance services to certain customers on behalf of its Parent, which involve the Bank acting as the custodian of the assets in a fiduciary capacity.
 Assets that are held in financing capacity are not included in these financial statements.
-At 31 December 2014, the Bank had fiduciary assets under management of US\$ 23,376 thousand (2013:US\$ 26,517 thousand).
+At 31 December 2015, the Bank had fiduciary assets under management of US\$ 21,005 thousand (2014:US\$ 23,376 thousand).

-25 CAPITAL ADEQUACY
+25. CAPITAL ADEQUACY

-The primary objectives of the Bank's capital management are to ensure that the Bank complies with externally imposed capital requirements and that the Bank maintains strong credit ratings and healthy capital ratios in order to support its business and to maximise shareholders' value.
+The primary objectives of the Bank's capital management are to ensure that the Bank complies with externally imposed capital requirements and the Bank maintains strong credit ratings and healthy capital ratios in order to support its business and to maximise shareholders' value.